cspotcode/personal-monorepo/packages/lazy-imports/README.md

 Enable lazy-loading of dependencies while using normal `import` syntax, without a bundler.
 Supports TypeScript's downlevel compilation.

 I created this to boost the performance of a CLI tool.
-If the user runs `cli-tool --help` they should see usage info very quickly without loading the `aws-sdk`.
-If they `cli-tool upload-report-to-s3` then it should load *only* the dependencies used for that subcommand, not others.
-I wanted to accomplish this without sprinkling our functions with manual, delayed `require()` or `import()` calls.
+If the user runs `cli-tool --help` they should see usage info very quickly without loading, for example, the `aws-sdk`.
+If they run `cli-tool upload-report-to-s3` then it should load *only* the dependencies used for that subcommand.
+I wanted to accomplish this lazy-loading without sprinkling our codebase with manual, delayed `require()` or `import()` calls.

 ## Example

-For TS support, you *must* be using `importHelpers`.
+For TS support, you *must* have `importHelpers` enabled, since we monkey-patch `'tslib'`.

 ```typescript
 import 'lazy-imports/enable';